News

 Elbefonds Foundation: Help for the desilting of marinas

-Recreational boat harbors and marinas are an important part of the maritime landscape.
+Marinas and recreational harbours are an important part of the maritime landscape.
 Their navigability is synonymous with their usability.
-To reduce siltation, the Elbefonds Foundation was established in 2007 by the Free and Hanseatic City of Hamburg.
-The foundation supports dredging measures in recreational boat harbors along the tidal Elbe River and its tributaries.
+To reduce silting, the Elbefonds Foundation was established in 2007 by the Free and Hanseatic City of Hamburg.
+The foundation supports dredging measures in marinas along the tidal reaches of the Elbe and its tributaries.

 All information about the Elbefonds can be found here

-Sailing ships and pleasure craft lie on the silt at low tide in a tributary of the Elbe
+Sailing ships and pleasure craft lie on the mud at low water in a tributary of the Elbe

 "Wat mut, dat mut" IAPH World Port Conference in Hamburg

 185 ports from around the world and 160 companies from the international port industry.
-The key topics of the International World Ports Conference: How can ports handle cargo more quickly and safely?
+The key topics at the International World Ports Conference: How can ports handle goods more quickly and safely?
 And: How can they become more environmentally friendly?
-Topics of the World Ports Conference in Hamburg.
+Topics at the World Ports Conference in Hamburg.

 Click here for the video